MaRisk BT 3-Compliant Risk Reporting for Governance Bodies

 Strategic Board Reporting

 Development of an integrated reporting system for strategic decision-making foundations of top management.
-We design a balanced set of KPIs and reports that presents performance, strategy, and risks in a holistic perspective and shows clear action options.
+We design a balanced set of KPIs and reports that presents performance, strategy, and risks in a comprehensive perspective and shows clear action options.

 • Development of a balanced scorecard with strategic KPIs